IACR/latex-submit/README.md

 2. volume: TCC
 3. issue: year

 The mapping is arbitrary, but keep in mind that a journal needs an EISSN.
+All LNCS volumes have the same EISSN of 1611-3349.
 Another contraint is that administrative or copy editor access control must be decided at the level of a journal or volume or issue (this is TBD).

 ### Authentication